99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   used in real-time apps like chat, collab platforms, multiplayer games.
   Client connects to API Gateway, it gives a Connection ID, lambda uses logic and stores in DB the connection ID, it uses a Connection URL Callback to send data to client.
 You can use Routing to reroute to a specific backend when the connection is open (for example to do CRUD different backends)

+Mapping templates: ex: You can transform the incoming JSON into a valid XML message for the SOAP backend interface using mapping templates

 3 ways to deploy (called Endpoint Types)
 - Edge-Optimized (default): for global clients,  Requests are routed through CloudFront Edge locations (improve latency)